Spokane Valley: a Paradise for the Outdoor Enthusiast

 Spokane Valley offers amazing opportunities for outdoor fun!
 Residents enjoy an average of 260 days of sun each year in which to hike, paddle, golf, swim and fish, all of which can be performed within the city's boundary.
 The Spokane River meanders through the valley, providing ample opportunities to enjoy different water sports each season.
 Yes, we are spoiled.

-The city recently completed the 5.1-mile Appleway Trail on the old Milwaukee Railroad right-of-way, an east-to-west urban space that parallels the Sprague Avenue corridor.
+The City's.1-mile Appleway Trail on the old Milwaukee Railroad right-of-way, an east-to-west urban space that parallels the Sprague Avenue corridor.
 The trail provides a continuous shared-use, paved path through the heart of Spokane Valley.
 The trail is used daily by runners, walkers, bicyclists and skaters.
 Several restaurants and retail businesses can be accessed from the trail and enjoyed along the way.

 The Centennial Trail is one of the region's most notable outdoor attractions.
 The trail spans 40 miles in total and is perfect for biking, roller skating, running, walking and wildlife viewing.
 The Valley portion of the trail is the most suitable for a leisurely ride, with a mostly flat course extending from the state line, past the Spokane Valley Mall, through a treed canopy alongside the river, and ending near the Maringo Trailhead.